Trustchain -- Trustworthy Decentralised Public Key Infrastructure for Digital Credentials: Trustchain System Design

 This is a particular case of an issue known generally as the oracle problem, which crops up whenever a data registry is depended on as a single source of truth for information about the physical world \cite{caldarelli2020}.
 While the integrity of the registry may be verifiable, the veracity of the information at the point of entry is not.
 An additional source of trust is therefore needed if we are to have confidence in the data itself.
 And since our objective is to establish a root of trust, this additional assurance cannot take the form of a digital signature without undermining the entire scheme\footnote{It is sometimes said, correctly, that ``digital signatures do not create trust, they \textit{transport} it''.
 We would add that proof of work \textit{creates} trust.}.

 In Trustchain, we propose a solution to this particular manifestation of the oracle problem by exploiting the data registry's capacity for verifiable timestamping.
-Here we assume that this is achieved through continuous and cumulative proof of work (PoW), since no other known mechanism supports fully independent verification.
+Here we assume this is achieved through continuous and cumulative proof of work (PoW), since no other known mechanism supports fully independent verification\footnote{The computational asymmetry between generating and verifying PoW also makes it effective against both Sybil and man-in-the-middle attacks.}.
 The idea is as follows.

 Those members of the community who are to be represented in the root DID (being sufficiently prominent and trusted to play that role) produce a DID document containing a collection of their public keys, such that each member controls at least one of the counterpart private keys.
 They then publish this DID document on the verifiable data registry, making it universally accessible and endowing it with a verifiable timestamp.
 Having anchored the root DID in the proof-of-work chain, the next step is to widely publicise the fact by informing the whole community of its existence \textit{and} of the calendar date on which it was published.